-Recently I came across an application in my workplace which is still under test phrase thrashing cache on RedHat linux servers badly.
-If this application would run for an hour+ the Server would start slowing down and the only way out was restart the linux server.
+Recently I came across an application in my workplace which is still under test phrase thrashing cache on RedHat linux server.
+If this application would run for an hour, the Server would start slowing down and the only way out was restart the linux server.

 Then I came across this: